SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 Spec is based on an architecture with three different layers as shown in Figure *@fig:Architecture@*:
-- **Presenters:** Presenters defined the interaction logic and manipulate domain objects.
+- **Presenters:** Presenters define the interaction logic and manipulate domain objects.
 They access back-end widgets but via an API that is specified by Adapters.
 - **Adapters:** Adapters are objects exposing low-level back-end widgets.
 They are a bridge between presenters and low-level widgets.
 - **Back-end widgets**.
 Back-end widgets are plain widgets that can be used without Spec.